 ADRB3, NRF2, GSTP1 and NFI-AS2 are all involved in physiological processes that impact your endurance abilities.
 The ADRB3 gene codes for the beta-3 adrenergic receptor, which is involved in energy metabolism as well as body temperature regulation.
 Variations in this gene have been linked to enhanced endurance performance.
 The NRF2 gene codes for the nuclear respiratory factor, and has also been linked to athletic performance status.
 This is related to its role in the formation of mitochondria - the part of the cell responsible for respiration and energy production.
-For the NFIA-AS2 gene, individuals with the CC variant tend to have greater VO2 max, which is advantageous for endurance exercise such as running, swimming, rowing, cycling, and many team sports.
+For the NFIA-AS2 gene, individuals with the CC variant tend to have greater VO2 max, which is advantageous for endurance exercise such as brisk walking, jogging or biking.
 The GSTP1 gene, which codes the enzyme glutathione S-transferase P1, has also been linked to greater improvements in VO2 max in response to aerobic training in the GG and GA variants.
-Together, these genes can predict your genetic advantage for excelling in endurance sports.
+Together, these genes can predict your genetic advantage for excelling in endurance activities.

+Genes

-Genes NFIA-AS2 ADRB3 NRF2 rs12594956 GSTP1
+NFIA-AS2 ADRB3 NRF2 GSTP1